-Christian Lapp, son of Paul & Anna Maria Lapp, was baptized on 26 November 1719 in Pferdsbach, just north of Büdingen.
-Pferdsbach was abandoned and no longer exists.
-He married on 13 July 1745 to Anna Catharlina Schlingeloff, daughter of Johannes Schlingeloff.
-She had been born about 1727 in Reichlos.
+Christian Lapp, son of Paulus and Anna Maria Lapp, was born in Pferdsbach and baptized on 26 November 1719 at the parish church in Wolf.
+He married on 13 July 1745 to Anna Catharina Schlingeloff, daughter of Johannes Schlingeloff.
+She was born about 1727 in Reichlos.

-Four of the children: Johann Friedrich [recorded as Carl], Johann Christian, Anna Barbara, and Johannes Otto [recorded as Johann] immigrated to Russia.
-They arrived in Oranienbaum on 30 May 1766 from the port of Rewahl, Germany.
-Today the name of this port town is Rewal, and since 1945 it has been in Poland.
-He arrived aboard the pink Novaya Dvinka under the command of Lieutenant Ivan Perepechin.
+Four of the children: Johann Friedrich [recorded as Carl], Johann Christian, Anna Barbara, and Johann Heinrich [recorded as Johann] immigrated to Russia.
+They arrived in Oranienbaum, Russia on 25 May 1766 having sailed from the Baltic seaport of Reval (now Tallinn, Estonia).
+They arrived aboard the Russian pink Novaya Dvinka under the command of Lieutenant Ivan Perepechin.

-The Lapp siblings settled in the Volga German colony of Frank, and are recorded there on the 1767 Census in Households No. 14 & 31.
+The Lapp siblings settled in the colony of Frank, and are recorded there on the 1767 Census in Household Nos.
+14 and 31.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 1 (Göttingen: Göttinger Arbeitskreis, 1999): 421.